Mahindra Group: Community initiatives

 The Mahindra Group is extensively involved in philanthropy and volunteering.
 It is considered an active participant in the Indian Corporate Social Responsibility field and received the Pegasus Award for CSR in 2007.
 Mahindra engages in philanthropy primarily through the KC Mahindra Trust, which serves as the CSR arm of the group (although many subsidiaries have their own CSR initiatives, notably Tech Mahindra and Mahindra Satyam).
 Founded in 1953 by K.C Mahindra, the trust focuses primarily on fostering literacy in India and promoting higher learning through grants and scholarships.
 Mahindra operates several vocational schools as well as the Mahindra United World College.
 The KC Mahindra Trust's primary project however is Project Nanhi Kali, which targets the education of young Indian girls.
 The foundation currently supports the education of approximately 153,190 underprivileged girls.
 Other initiatives include Mahindra Hariyali (a 1 million tree planting campaign) as well as sponsorship of the Lifeline Express, a mobile hospital train.
 Mahindra employees also plan and lead their own service projects through Mahindra's Employee Social Options Plans.
 In 2009, more than 35,000 employees participated.

 The Mahindra Group was responsible for the creation of Mahindra United World College, a UWC campus located in Pune.

 Mahindra supports the Mahindra Excellence in Theatre Awards to recognize Indian theater talent, the Mahindra Indo-American Film Festival, and the Mahindra Lucknow Festival.
 In 2011, it held the first annual Mahindra Blues Festival with guests including Buddy Guy, Johnny Lang, and Shemekia Copeland at the Mehboob Studios in Mumbai.
 Mahindra partners with the NBA and Celtic Football Club to bring grassroots basketball and football to India.

 Leadership

-Keshub Mahindra, the Chairman Emeritus of Mahindra & Mahindra, is a graduate of Wharton Business School, University of Pennsylvania, USA.
+Keshub Mahindra was the Chairman Emeritus of Mahindra & Mahindra and a graduate of Wharton Business School, University of Pennsylvania, USA.
 He joined the company in 1947 and became the chairman in 1963.